sherifadel90/AppDynamics-SupercarsJavaApp/labs/fnd-06-appd-biq/lab-exercise-05.md

 2. Select the **Web-Portal Node** in the Pop-up windows (It should be the same Node that the Method we are investigating runs on)
 ![OpenDiscoverySession](assets/images/06-start-discovery-session-04.png)

-1. Select Tools on the right toggle
+3. Select Tools on the right toggle
 4. Select Classes/Methods in the Drop Down List.
 5. Select Classes with name that contains in the Search for section.
-6. Type in the Class Name “supercars.dataloader.CarDataLoader” in the Text Box
+6. Type in the Class Name “supercars.dataloader.CarDataLoader” in the Text Box.
 7. Click on Apply Button, to search for that Class Methods
 8. Once the Results Appear, Expand the Class matching your search
 9. Look for the same Method that we noted earlier which is “saveCar”
 ![OpenDiscoverySession](assets/images/06-method-drill-down-05.png)

 Note that the saveCar method takes a "CarForm" Object as an input parameter.

 **Next**: Understand Dashboard Components